 What does a chip cost?

-On average, it is assumed that a chip produced costs about $1, but is this the true cost? $1 doesn't include mask and master charges, wait time, overhead for keeping the lights on at the lab, technician time, specialized chemicals and dedicated lab space to perform SU-8 or clean-room time.
+On average, it is assumed that a PDMS chip costs about $1, but is this the true cost? $1 doesn't include mask and master charges, wait time, overhead for keeping the lights on at the lab, technician time, specialized chemicals and dedicated lab space to perform SU-8 or clean-room time.
 It certainly doesn't account for these time losses compounded over several development phases to get to publication or trials.
 It doesn't account for mistakes of positive/negative masks, or the difficulty and failure rates assembling multi-layer chip.
 Below is a comparison between Skyphos, in-house, and a PDMS service.

 When moving to a service, the project undertaken by the lab is idle.
 This time adds up, you have to keep the lights on, the employees paid, machines in working order.
 Skyphos offers the lowest downtime of any service.
 So what about if you already have the molds and are just making replicas?

 In the case of making devices from molds already available, the win is getting devices faster.
 The trade-off is that these devices will be constructed from PDMS.
 When moving towards a launch or possible IP strategy, Skyphos offers and advantage in that the devices being tested will be exactly the same as the final product.
 Moving to Skyphos earlier will allow faster results in the long run - ie the next design iteration.

 *Note: PDMS Replica represents the situation where the lab already has a mold set ready for use.
 In the case where a new mold set needs to be created, Skyphos delivers a better value than using in-house labor.
 You do science, Skyphos does service.